kevintruong/til/C-Programming---Text-IO.md

 char buf[10];
 gets(buf); // Remember the array name means the first byte of the array
 ```
-gets is now deprecated and will be removed in future versions of the C standard.
-Programs should use fgets or getline instead.
+`gets` is deprecated and will be removed in future versions of the C standard.
+Programs should use `fgets` or `getline` instead.

 `char * fgets ( char * str, int num, FILE * stream); `
 `ssize_t getline(char **lineptr, size_t *n, FILE *stream);`